manibatra/Traffic-Sign-Classifier/README.md

 ### Model

 A **multi-scale features** model was used instead of strict feed forward CNN.
 The model was inspired by  **[this paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf)**.
 In this model output from the first convolutional layer was fed into the fully connected layer along with the output from the second convolutional layer.
 Increasing the number of filters at each convolutional layer to **108** was tried.
-This led to an increase in the validation accuracy but also led to increase in the time required to training the model.
+This led to an increase in the validation accuracy but also led to increase in the time required to train the model.
 Instead of increasing the number of filters adding another convolutional layer should be tried in the future and the results compared.

 ![model arch](images/model-arch.png)